buguroo/behave-cmdline/README.rst

 2. Add some hooks in your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In your `environment.py` add this two lines in the very top of the
+Add this two lines in your `environment.py`, in the functions before and
-before and after scenario.
-If you don't have those, then create them as
+after scenario.
+If you don't have those, then create them as in the
-in the example:
+example:

 .. code-block:: python